Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Discussion

 In this work, we introduced a new proximal MCMC methodology, which incorporates the variance parameter $\sigma^2$ and the regularization parameter $\alpha$ into posterior inference.
 The key to extending the conventional proximal MCMC paradigm to a fully Bayesian one is to use epigraph priors to induce sparsity and regularity.
 By substituting the nonsmooth components of the posterior with its Moreau-Yosida envelope, we can work with a differentiable surrogate density, on which HMC is be applied for efficient MCMC sampling.

 As a proof of concept, we explored the application of the proposed methodology in Bayesian trend filtering.
 Compared with existing Bayesian trend filtering methods, our approach achieves higher precision for underlying trends that are better approximated by piecewise quadratic functions.
-To demonstrate the flexibility of our framework, we also explored incorporating shape restrictions like monotonicity and convexity, which are generally complex to model in a Bayesian framework.
+To demonstrate the flexibility of our framework, we also explored incorporating shape restrictions like monotonicity and convexity.

 Although we focused on Bayesian trend filtering in this work, the strategy of combining an epigraph prior with proximal MCMC readily applies to other types of nonsmooth estimation problems.
-For example, if we add a design matrix $\M{X}$, then our framework can be viewed as a Bayesian version of generalized lasso.
-Besides the $\ell_1$-norm, modern optimization also extensively utilizes nuclear norms to induce low-rank structure.
-Therefore a Bayesian version of low-rank matrix factorization/completion with proximal MCMC is another interesting future venue.
+For example, modern optimization extensively utilizes nuclear norms to induce low-rank structure, therefore a Bayesian version of low-rank matrix completion based on projection onto the epigraph of nuclear norm is an interesting future venue.
+It is also of great appeal to venture beyond convex penalties and constraints for greater modelling power in structured regression problems.